PRIMES: Program Staff

 Dr. Chelsea Walton is a National Science Foundation Postdoctoral Fellow and R.L.E.
 Moore Instructor in the Mathematics Department at MIT.
 She received her Ph.D. in mathematics from the University of Michigan in 2011, under J. Tobias Stafford.
 Her research fields are Noncommutative Algebra, Noncommutative Algebraic Geometry, Representation Theory, and Invariant Theory.
 She was an instructor in Enhancing Diversity in Graduate Education program at Pomona College, Claremont, California, in June 2012.

-Tanya Khovanova is a research affiliate in the Mathematics Department at MIT.
+Tanya Khovanova is Lecturer in the Mathematics Department at MIT.
 She received her Ph.D. in mathematics from Moscow State University in 1988, under Israel Gelfand.
 Her research was in representation theory, integrable systems, quantum groups, and superstring theory.
 Currently she is interested in combinatorics and recreational mathematics.
-Dr. Khovanova presently coaches mathletes at the Advanced Math & Science Academy in Marlborough, Mass., and coordinates math research at MIT's Research Science Institute (RSI).
+Dr. Khovanova also coaches mathletes at the Advanced Math & Science Academy in Marlborough, Mass., and coordinates math research at MIT's Research Science Institute (RSI).
 She has created the popular Number Gossip site.